Overview

 The GoT has typically used the BOT method of funding for transportation projects and we anticipate BOT will be used to fund the following major transportation projects:

 - Canal Istanbul is a project designed to connect the Marmara Sea with the Black Sea.
 According to the GoT, the project will function as an alternative route to the Bosphorus Strait to decrease traffic and freight congestion.
 Canal Istanbul is expected to be 45km (nearly 28 miles) long, 145-150m (492 ft) wide on the surface, 125m (410 ft) wide on the floor, and 25m (82 ft) deep to allow large ships access to the sea.
 It is currently valued at $15 billion.
-Several project tenders have reportedly been awarded and more are expected to be announced in 2022.
+Several project tenders have reportedly been awarded in 2023 and more are expected to be announced in 2025.
 The project is expected to be completed five years after construction begins.

-Leading Sub-Sectors
+Leading Sub-sectors

 Rail